canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

 ## Deploying the charm manually (testing)

-Ideally, the charm is deployed alongside the underlying MicroK8s infrastructure and thus described as IaC, with Terraform.
+Ideally, the charm is deployed with Terraform (see above).

 However, for debugging and/or quick testing purposes, you might need to use Juju directly to deploy this charm manually.
 This section describes that process.

-1. start by adding a new model
+1. the Juju controller and model should already exist.
+If not, set them (see above)

     ```bash
+    juju show-controller microk8s-rocks-ps6-controller
-    juju add-model oci-factory-apps
+    juju show-model microk8s-rocks-ps6-model
     ```

 2. deploy the upstream `temporal-worker-k8s` charm